People, especially educators, who hear me talk about homeschooling, raise certain objections so often that it

 schools, and very few adults there were even slightly concerned with my interests.
 Beyond that, you may expect

 too much of yourself.
-Your children's learning is not all going to come from you, but from them, and
+Your children's learning is not all going to come from you, but from

 their interaction with the world around them, which of course includes you.
 You do not have to know everything